 As Covid-19 ravaged the globe, the concert industry was hit harder than most.
 Touring musicians, their crews, music venues…few were spared the hardship of a world that just shut down.
-A vaccines became readily available, though, there was a glimmer of hope, and as the industry has adapted, music fans have once again been able to stand in front of the bands they love.
-2021 Mempho Music Fest – headlined by Widespread Panic and the Avett Brothers – returned the first weekend of October, and provided a cathartic release for bands and fans alike.
+As vaccines became readily available, though, there was a glimmer of hope; the industry adapted, and music fans once again were able to watch the bands they love.
+2021 Mempho Music Fest, headlined by Widespread Panic and the Avett Brothers, returned the first weekend of October and provided a cathartic release for bands and fans alike.

 Marcus King has announced a four-night livestream series, Four of a Kind, Live From Nashville, benefitting MusiCares and airing every Monday from July 13 through August 3.
 The event will be filmed in Nashville and each will have its own concept and roster of unique guests.